 Capacity issues.
-There are two critical issues to consider when selecting equipment: storage capacity (how many gigabites of memory) and active processing ability (CPU).
+There are two critical issues to consider when selecting equipment: storage capacity (how many gigabites of memory) and active processing (CPU) capability.
 It's possible to gather a huge amount of information, but if you try to juggle it all at once the computer may become overloaded.
 If you've ever experienced a slow computer, you know what this is about - their ability to multi-task is severely limited.
-This becomes significant when you are drawn to a variety of Intelligent Video options, and want to use them all.
+This becomes significant when you are drawn to a variety of

+Intelligent Video options, and want to use them all.
 For example, video analytics can be used to trigger an alarm when someone crosses a fence.
 Other software might try to capture faces, and watch for them elsewhere in the facility.
 Still other software grabs license plate numbers.
-Tracking software can also be used to follow portable panic button alarm fobs, or employee fobs.
-The swipe of a card at an entry point could tap into a data base and pull up a picture of a student as they approach a guard station.
+The swipe of a card at an entry point could tap into a data base and pull up a picture of a student requesting entry at a guard station.
 All of these options have a certain allure, but that doesn't mean your computer can apply all of them at once-which is why a professional systems integrator should be guiding the process of selecting hardware and software.
 Specifications for new software should be analyzed to determine compatibility with available hardware's processing power.
 Quad-core processors are quickly becoming essential minimums.
 High resolution MPEG cameras may be more than some analytic software can handle at present.